 Cash and cash equivalents consist of cash on hand and highly liquid investments readily redeemable with term to maturity within 90-days of acquisition.
+The Foundation did not hold any cash equivalents as of June 30, 2023 and 2022.

 2. Significant accounting policies (continued):